GlynL/Udemy-Wordpress-Developer/notes.md

 * working '/event' page <!-- has_archive inside the mu_plugin -->
 * events instead of event <!-- rewrite slug mu_plugin -->
 * custom archive page for event <!-- archive-event.php -->

+# misc
+* can do excerpts for your posts in admin
+* have to edit the custom post type to allow excerpts